-Just as the Apostle Paul, John the Baptist, and all the other true saints of the faith that came before you, you will have to endure many strenuous trials, tests, and hardships before you enter the Kingdom of Heaven.
+Just as the Apostle Paul, John the Baptist, and all the other faithful saints of the faith that came before you, you will have to endure many strenuous trials, tests, and hardships before you enter the Kingdom of Heaven.
+God is once again calling for the valiant to follow Him, to send His message of salvation to the masses.

 It is not those who are weak that endure, but the strong.
-It is not the frightened that march forward, but the bold.
-It is not the coward who charges headlong into battle, but the brave.
-As Jesus mentioned, the violent take heaven by force, and they have been since the beginning.
+It is not those who are frightened that march forward, but the bold and faithful.
+It is not the coward who charges headlong into battle, but the brave and steadfast.
+As Jesus mentioned, the violent take heaven by force and have been since the beginning.
+Will you?

 Truly, I say to you, among those born of women there has arisen no one greater than John the Baptist.
 Yet the one who is least in the kingdom of heaven is greater than he.
 From the days of John the Baptist until now the kingdom of heaven has suffered violence, and the violent take it by force.
 For all the Prophets and the Law prophesied until John, and if you are willing to accept it, he is Elijah who is to come.
 He who has ears to hear, let him hear.
 Matthew 11:11-15

-Paul was nearly stoned to death and beaten with rods three times. yet the Lord saved his life until he had reached old age.
-Until he finished his race.
-He boldly preached the Gospel and he taught the Lord’s servants without fail.
-Not afraid of the beatings and horrible mistreatment that he met at the hands of wicked men.
-It was all for the sake of Christ, for the sake of the call.
+Paul was nearly stoned to death and beaten with rods three times.
+Yet the Lord saved his life over and over again until he had reached old age and fulfilled the mission He gave him.
+He boldly preached the Gospel and taught the Lord’s servants without fail.
+Not afraid of the mistreatment that he met at the hands of wicked men.
+Because he knew the greater reward was in store for him and it was all for the sake of Christ, for the sake of His call.

 When they had preached the gospel to that city and had made many disciples, they returned to Lystra and to Iconium and to Antioch, strengthening the souls of the disciples, encouraging them to continue in the faith, and saying that through many tribulations we must enter the kingdom of God.
 Acts 14:19-22

 Suffering, enduring, and struggling are marks of a true believer.
+They come in many forms.
 The entire road God has planned must be traversed to cross the finish line at the end of the race.
-No runner of a race can be considered successful or victorious if he does not endure until the end.
-This takes true grit in the face of the devil’s last ditch effort to destroy as many lives as he can in these last days.
+No runner in a race can be considered successful or victorious if he does not endure until the end or take a shortcut.
+This takes true grit in the face of the devil’s last-ditch effort to destroy as many lives as he can in these last days.

 That is why God looks for those who are rough and tough in these last days.
-Those who are not afraid to step out into the unknown, into the midst of the fray of real and spiritual battle, willing to go to take extreme measures for the Lord Jesus Christ.
+Those who are not afraid to step out into the unknown, into the midst of the fray of real and spiritual battle.
+Willing to go to take extreme measures for the Lord Jesus Christ and do whatever He asks.
 Those who consider their lives worth losing for the sake of Christ.

 Endure to the end.
 Run the race that God has set before you with boldness, a stout heart, and a clear focus on Christ and His Holy Spirit.
-He will lead the way, He will conquer through you and before you, and He will hold you fast and never let you down until your race is done.
+Be a valiant warrior for the Lord.
+He will lead the way.
+He will go before you to conquer, blaze a trail, and prepare everything you need.
+He will hold you fast and never let you down until you have come to the end of your race.
+The honor for His faithful servants will be beyond compare.

 Only hold fast what you have until I come.
 The one who conquers and who keeps my works until the end, to him I will give authority over the nations, and he will rule them with a rod of iron, as when earthen pots are broken in pieces, even as I myself have received authority from my Father.
 And I will give him the morning star.
 He who has an ear, let him hear what the Spirit says to the churches.’
 Revelation 2:25-28